jim-schwoebel/voicebook/README.md

 This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## References
-Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) for additional documentation around each chapter.
-These are also included in each folder here in the readmes of each chapter.
+Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) or readmes below for additional documentation around each chapter.
 In this way, you can get quickly up to speed with the 200+ scripts included in this repository.
 * [Chapter 1: Fundamentals](https://github.com/jim-schwoebel/voicebook/wiki/0.1.-Fundamentals)
 * [Chapter 2: Collection](https://github.com/jim-schwoebel/voicebook/wiki/0.2.---Collection)
 * [Chapter 3: Featurization](https://github.com/jim-schwoebel/voicebook/wiki/0.3.-Featurization)